 SpiderFoot also has a web interface.
 Run the commands initial the web UI:

 python3 sf.py -l localhost:5001

 The above command enables SpiderFoot to be accessible from the browser.
 Open your browser and browse to the server hostname or IP address followed by port 5001.

 By default, SpiderFoot can be accessed without any authentication.
-So it is recommended to enable the basic authentication.
-Run the commands below to add your username and password into the password file:
+So it is recommended to enable basic authentication.
+Run the commands below to add your username and password to the password file:

 echo "admin:Your-Strong-Password" > passwd